This is the second part of our series on podcasting for beginners. Here are all 5 parts of the series:

 - Part 5: Publishing

-There are 2 primary ways you can record.
-Either straight to your computer or by using external devices like a digital recorder and a mixer.
+There are two primary ways you can record: either straight to your computer using software or using external devices (hardware) like a digital recorder and a mixer.
 How you record will also determine your pre-production (what you do before recording) and post-production (what you do after the recording) workload.
-I recommend recording into an external device like a digital recorder and NOT into your computer.

-One aspect you should know is the difference between dynamic and condenser mics.
+When it comes to microphones, it is important to consider the difference between dynamic and condenser mics.
 Dynamic mics are more affordable, rugged, and direct.
-Condenser mics are typically more expensive, fragile and sensitive.
+Condenser mics are typically more expensive, fragile, and sensitive.
 Many people suggest condenser mics over dynamic mics, but I disagree with this for a few reasons.
-The main reason being that condenser mics pick up EVERYTHING.
-Unless your recording area is a professional sound booth, a condenser mic will pick up all of your room noise- creaky chairs, computer fan hum, cars driving by outside- you name it.
+The main reason is that a condenser mic picks up EVERYTHING.
+Unless your recording area is a professional sound booth, a condenser mic will pick up creaky chairs, computer fan hum, cars driving by outside… you get the idea.

-Dynamic mics on the other hand are perfect for recording in a small room or basement setting.
+Dynamic mics are perfect for recording in less than ideal settings like home studios.
 They offer quality sound with a higher degree of control over room noise.

 These are the lower-end and higher-end mics I would consider purchasing:

-- Entry-level: Audio-Technica ATR2100-USB Cardioid Dynamic USB/XLR Microphone.
-Nice sound for the price point.
+- Audio-Technica ATR2100-USB Cardioid Dynamic USB/XLR Microphone: Nice sound for the price point.
 XLR (for plugging into a mixer) and USB (for plugging into a computer) outputs.
 Trustworthy company.

-- Standard: Shure SM58-LC Cardioid Vocal Microphone.
-This is the industry staple for live performance.
+- Shure SM58-LC Cardioid Vocal Microphone: This is the industry staple for live performances.
 Reasonably priced, high quality, and very durable.
 This would easily fulfill your podcast needs.

-- High-end: Heil PR-40 Dynamic Studio Recording Microphone.
-This is one of the best rated dynamic mics around.
+- Heil PR-40 Dynamic Studio Recording Microphone: This is one of the best rated dynamic mics around.
 Used by successful podcasters like Pat Flynn of Smart Passive Income, John Lee Dumas from Entrepreneur on Fire, and Cliff Ravenscraft from the Podcast Answer Man.
-This mic will not disappoint.

 - Mackie 802VLZ4, 8-channel Ultra Compact Mixer